krruzic/Reader-YC/README.md

 **Install Blackberry Tart**
 To do this you'll need to grab the tartV1.1 zip found [here](http://blackberry-py.microcode.ca/downloads/), and extract it to the root directory you created previously

-Now, clone this repo and place it in the root directory too.

 **REQUEST DEBUG TOKEN BAR FILE** `blackberry-debugtokenrequest -storepass STOREPASS -devicepin DEVICEPIN debugtoken.bar`